appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Traits.md

 A ``ContainerCreatingTrait`` is responsible for creating the `UIViewController` (specifically a ``ExperienceStepContainer``) that holds the experience step(s) being presented.
 The returned controller must call the ``ExperienceContainerLifecycleHandler`` methods at the appropriate times.

 > Only a single ``ContainerCreatingTrait`` will be applied in the process of displaying an experience step even if multiple are defined.
-The order of precedence is experience-level traits and then step-level traits, in their order in the experience object.

 ### Container Decorating